Anahita-homayoni/Use-Python-in-Excel/README.md

 XL() brings Excel data into Python. pandas functions like .shape, .size, and .columns let you explore and understand your Excel data easily.

+Sorting data with sort_values() in Python in Excel sortedbands = bands.sort_values(by=["Genre", "Year"], ascending=[True, False])

+What this formula does

+This line sorts your bands DataFrame in two levels:

+By Genre (A → Z)

+By Year (Newest → Oldest inside each Genre)

+Explanation of each part
+Part	Meaning
+bands	Your original Excel data loaded as a DataFrame sort_values()	Pandas function used to sort data by=["Genre", "Year"]	Columns used for sorting ascending=[True, False]	Sort order for each column Ascending vs Descending
+Value	Order	Example
+True	Ascending (A→Z, 0→9, Oldest→Newest)
+False	Descending (Z→A, 9→0, Newest→Oldest)

+So:

+Genre = True → A to Z

+Year = False → Newest to Oldest (inside each Genre)

+Result

+Your data is grouped by Genre, and within each genre, bands are ordered by latest year first.

+Simple explanation for beginners

+This formula organizes your table by Genre alphabetically, and inside each Genre it shows the newest bands first.